 Sometimes, others who have been through similar experiences can explain things differently than your healthcare providers.
 You also might want to share approaches you have discovered with others.
 You will also gain strength in knowing that you are not facing hardships alone.

 Remember that others might share information or experiences that do not apply to you.
 Never replace another transplant patient's advice with the advice of your doctors.

 Your financial advisor is available to answer any questions you might have about financial issues related to your transplant and medical care.

 A representative from a home care agency can meet with you and your family members to discuss home care options, including a visiting nurse, home health aid, or physical or occupational therapist.
 Some insurance companies cover these expenses.

 Hospice is another service available when more intensive care is needed.
-A hospice offers nursing services, home health aides, social work services, and pastoral care.
+Hospice offers nursing services, home health aides, social work services and pastoral care.
 Alternative options can be discussed when patients need more care than can be provided at home.